superhuit-agency/nextjs-revalidate/README.md

 ### nextjs_revalidate_purge_url

 Allows to purge & re-build aby URL.
-Return a boolean to indicate wheter the purge has been successful.
+Return a boolean to indicate whether the purge has been successful.

 #### Usage
 ```php